 MAPH students are provided with academic guidance from the moment they arrive on campus.
 Most often this support comes from the following sources:

 - All MAPH students take a required fall quarter course taught by the MAPH Director.

-- Students are placed in groups of 10-12 and work closely with an assigned Preceptor—a post-doctoral instructor or a doctoral candidate in a humanistic field—throughout the year.
+- Students are placed in groups of 10-12 and work closely with an assigned Preceptor—a post-doctoral Instructional Professor or Teaching Fellow—throughout the year.

 - Over the winter and spring quarters, MAPH students work closely with a faculty member who has agreed to serve as their thesis advisor.

 - A dedicated MAPH writing advisor provides lectures on writing throughout the year and is available for one-on-one appointments.

 - Three MAPH Mentors—recent MAPH graduates who work as staff members—are available to meet with students to discuss course selection, advising, and more